chrislardner/sim-game/README.md

 ## Future Plans
 (Not in particularly any order)

-- Allow players to customize the UI theme.
-- Add player ratings to influence race outcomes
+- Improve player rating distribution
+- Add more player intereaction (players to manage who they send to meets, how many racers on their team, budgeting, etc.)
 - Add player personality to influence player growth/decline
 - Incorporate player stats, loyalty, and other factors into recruiting.
 - Visualize races and track events week by week.
 - Track training progress and implement skill growth.
+- Improve meet scheduling (host teams, meet names, season awards)

 ---

 ---

-Enjoy managing your championship-winning teams!
 Let me know if you have ideas to imrpove the game!
 Contact me at lardnece@rose-hulman.edu